 We always wanted to paddle Canmore to Exshaw on the Bow River.
-We had done much of the trip in broken segments, but never as a whole; it kept getting pushed to the bottom of the the to-do list!
-We finally had a sunny and hot day after what seemed like an eternity of rain, so one Monday after work, we decided to give it a shot!
+We love canoeing in Canmore, and we had done much of the trip in broken segments, but never as a whole.
+It kept getting pushed to the bottom of the the to-do list!
+We finally had a sunny and hot day after what seemed like an eternity of rain.
+So one Monday after work we decided to give it a shot!

-We were armed with the following advice: “Right is right.
+We were armed with a canoe and a kayak.
+We'd heard some advice about the trek: “Right is right.
 You always want to keep right unless the left is obviously better – then take the left.”
 Cryptic.
 But surprisingly accurate.

 It was also busy!
 It seemed everyone was feeling cabin fever from the long spell of damp days.
 People were everywhere – walking, biking or running along the many trails that flank the river.
 Some people were fishing and some were just basking in the sun, delighted to finally feel its heat.
 The whole place seemed to come alive with the summer weather.

-The water was relatively high and calm, with typical conditions for this time of year.
-We had no trouble paddling to the resident log jam – which is well-known to anyone familiar with this stretch of water.
-The jam changes with the freeze-thaw cycles of the seasons as well as the fluctuations in water levels throughout the spring, summer and fall.
+The water was relatively high and calm, both typical conditions for this time of year.
+We had no trouble paddling to the resident log jam, which is well-known to anyone familiar with this stretch of water.
+The jam changes with the freeze-thaw cycles of the seasons as well as the fluctuations of the water levels throughout the spring, summer and fall.
 As we approached the log jam, we took a moment to assess the water.
 There was a consistent channel through the logs that wrapped around the sharp corner.
 We decided to put the boats ashore and portage it.
-We likely could have made it through, but the chute was more intense than we wanted on this sunny evening paddle.
+We likely could have made it, but the chute was more intense than we wanted to attempt on this sunny evening paddle.
 Better to play it safe.

 The portage was relatively easy, with one quick paddle at the end to get around the last of the log jam.
 We carefully planned the maneuver and were able to execute it with confidence.
-The only casualty was my flip-flop – which was torn by a rock on the bottom of the river while I launched my kayak back into the water.
-I should have known better – flip-flops are not adventure footwear!
+The only casualty was my flip-flop, which tore on a rock on the bottom of the river while I launched my kayak back into the water.
+I should have known better.
+Flip-flops are not adventure footwear!

-After navigating the log jam, we were once again in calm, easy paddling waters.
-We stopped for supper, which consisted of our sandwiches, a few snacks, and coffee and tea.
+After navigating the log jam, we were once again in calm, easy canoeing and kayaking waters.
+We stopped for supper, which consisted of pre-made sandwiches, a few homemade snacks, and coffee and tea.
 We always travel with a gas camping stove for boiling water and cooking food.
-It’s just one of the ways we are prepared for the outdoors!
+It’s just one of the ways we stay prepared for the outdoors!

-The rest of the voyage was filled with calm waters, stunning scenery, a beautiful sunset and a few rising fish.
+The rest of the voyage was wonderful.
+Calm waters, stunning scenery, a beautiful sunset and a few rising fish completed our evening.
 We were delayed a couple of times to chase those fish, and as a result, we ended up paddling late into the evening to reach our parked getaway car.
 Fortunately, we know that section of the river so well, we had no troubles finding our way in the fading light of dusk.